• Skip to content

 When Crohn’s disease is well managed, people can go for long periods of time with few or no symptoms.
 But sometimes the symptoms can flare up and make life uncomfortable.

-There are a few things that might reduce the severity of Crohn’s disease symptoms and its flare-ups:
+There are things your child can do that might reduce the severity of Crohn’s disease symptoms and its flare-ups:

-• Minimise your child’s exposure to smoke.
-This includes not smoking around your child and trying to make sure your child doesn’t smoke.
+- Minimise exposure to smoke.
+Make sure no-one smokes around your child, and try to make sure your child doesn’t smoke.

-• Avoid foods that make your child feel sick or aggravate their symptoms.
+- Avoid foods that make them feel sick or worsen their symptoms.

-• Make sure your child eats a well-balanced, healthy diet and limits processed foods like cakes, biscuits, chips and fried foods.
+- Eat a well-balanced, healthy diet, and limit processed foods like cakes, biscuits, chips and fried foods.

 There are also things you can do to make it easier for your child to manage the symptoms of Crohn’s disease at school.
 For example, sometimes your child might experience diarrhoea at school.
-It’s a good idea to let school staff know about this issue, so they can make sure your child can reach the toilet quickly and with little fuss throughout the day.
+It’s a good idea to let school staff know about this issue, so they can make sure your child can reach the toilet quickly and easily throughout the day.

 It might also be handy for your child to keep some emergency clothes, wipes and deodorant in their bag in case they accidentally soil themselves.